dbgbgtf1/Ceccomp/README.md

 # Ceccomp
-A tool to resolve seccomp just like seccomp-tools, written in c All functions are done.
+A tool to resolve seccomp just like seccomp-tools, written in c

+All functions are done

-Yet, still need to test.
+Yet, still need to test

-## Code to be done
+## Functions

 - [x] dump
 - [x] emu